aliparsai/SudokuSolver/README.md

 # SudokuSolver

 Solves Sudoku puzzles by brute force.
+It tries all possible values, and backtracks if it is wrong.
+Works on a single data structure, so it is very memory efficient.